corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 >
 > We'll see this in action as we develop our example further.

-The tool defaults mean that we will generate our output files in the same folder as the input schema file.
+The other defaults mean that we will generate our output files in the same folder as the input schema file.

-> Notice that this is *not* the current working directory, so you can supply deep paths to the source file from wherevere you happen to be, without needing an explicit `--outputPath` on your command line.
-We've found that this minimizes the complexity of integrating the tool into a build process.
+> Notice that this is *not* the current working directory.
+You can supply deep paths to the source file from wherevere you happen to be, and the output files will be generated next to it.
+There's no need to specify and `--outputPath` for this common scenario.
+>
+> We've found that this minimizes the complexity of integrating the tool into a build process.

 So we end up with the command.